 House hunting anywhere can be a daunting experience.
-But when you are house-hunting in Germany as an expat, it is a completely different ballgame.
-Read some of my tips on how to find a perfect rental in Germany as an expat!
+But when you are house hunting in Germany as an expat, it is a completely different ballgame.
+Read some of my tips on how to find a perfect rental apartment in Germany as an expat!

 Last year, I found myself in the emotional whirlwind that is house hunting in Germany.
 It was at times quite exciting, and the others quite frustrating.
 If you are a foreigner from a non-EU country, there are more than just a few things that you may not be prepared for.

-So here are some of the basics that you should know before or while looking for a rental apartment or a house in Germany.
+So here are some of the basics that you should know before or while looking for a rental apartment in Germany.

 PS: If you want to BUY a house in Germany, then read this post instead!

-As Germany runs heavily on paperwork, be mentally prepared to be asked for several documents, in some cases even before you actually get to visit the house.
-Yes, the house owners or letting companies can ask you to ‘apply’ for a rental apartment like you will apply for a job!
+As Germany runs heavily on paperwork, be mentally prepared to be asked for several documents, even before you actually get to visit the house.
+The landlords or rental agencies can ask you to ‘apply’ for a rental apartment in Germany just like you apply for a job!

-It is even called a ‘bewerbungsprozess’ or an application procedure in Germany.
+It is even called a ‘Bewerbungsprozess’ or an application procedure in German.

 You also have to produce a Schufa BonitätsCheck (credit score) to provide evidence that you do not have any pending debts in Germany.
 Having this certificate can improve your chances of getting your dream rental.

 You may also need a yet another piece of paper from your previous landlords (in Germany) proving that you have been a great tenant by paying your rent and dues on time.
-Then, after they approve of you as a potential tenant, then you may get an invitation to visit the house.
+After they approve you as a potential tenant, then you may get an invitation to visit the house.

 Seriously.
 Start as early as possible.

-You may not be able to find your dream house right away.
+You may not be able to find your dream rental apartment in Germany right away.
 And even when you do, chances are that there is a lot of competition for your dream apartment.
 Only a handful of apartments match all of your criteria anyway and if you start late with your house hunting, you may end up settling for one.

 You can avoid this shuck up by starting your house hunting in Germany at least three months in advance.